AgoraIO/agora_doc_source/en-US/markdown/agora-chat/attributes_contact_android.md

 The Agora Chat SDK provides the following classes:
 - [`UserInfoManager`]() sets and retrieves the various user attributes with a `UserInfo` struct.
-- [`ContactManager`]() enables users to add or delete contacts, accept or decline contact invitations, and add other users to the blacklist.
+- [`ContactManager`]() enables users to add or delete contacts, accept or decline contact invitations, and add other users to the blocklist.

 ## Prerequisites